yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 * Hidden layers - 2 (each has 128 neurons)

-Instance details:
+Instance details :computer: :

 * GPU - Nvidia Tesla K80
 * vCPU's - 4
 * Ram - 61 (GiB)
 * Network bandwidth - High
 * Price/hour - $0.900

-### Result
+### Result :tada:
-Prediction accuracy of the model is 81.47 %.
+Prediction accuracy :bar_chart: of the model is 81.47 %.
 In real world test of 8/10 images were accurately predicted.
-As future scope, this model can be trained with more samples to reach metrics of 95 %.
+As future scope, this model can be trained with more samples to reach metrics :chart_with_upwards_trend: of 95 %.